aditya06121/src-website/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU License - see the [LICENSE](LICENSE) file for details.

 ## Contact

-For any questions or inquiries, please contact [your.email@example.com](mailto:your.email@example.com).
+For any questions or inquiries, please contact [your.email@example.com](mailto:adityaraj7320@gmail.com).